ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

         // Content
     };

 1.3.
-Stringtable
+String table
 ^^^^^^^^^^^^^^^^

 All text that shall be displayed to a user shall be defined in a :code:`stringtable.xml` file for multi-language support.

-- There shall be no empty stringtable language values.
+- There shall be no empty string table language values.
-- All stringtables shall follow the format as a specified by `Tabler <https://github.com/bux/tabler>`_ and the `translation guidelines <localization.html>`_ form.
+- All string tables shall follow the format as specified by `Tabler <https://github.com/bux/tabler>`_ and the `translation guidelines <localization.html>`_ form.

 2. Macro usage
 --------------